 Comprehensive insurance recommended for natural disasters: Natural disasters, such as hurricanes, tropical storms and tornadoes, also cause havoc and claims.
 A total loss is a more common occurrence in Louisiana than in other states.
 Collision coverage does not cover damage resulting from a natural event; if you want your car covered, you'll need comprehensive coverage.

-Cheaper uninsured motorist option: Optional uninsured motorist coverage and underinsured motorist coverage are offered together, but any insurance company in Louisiana should offer drivers the option of uninsured motorist economic-only coverage.
+Cheaper uninsured motorist option: Optional uninsured and underinsured motorist coverage are offered together, but any insurance company in Louisiana should offer drivers the option of uninsured motorist economic-only coverage.
 For a lower premium, this coverage will only cover the cost of medical bills from any personal injury caused by uninsured drivers.
 It doesn't include compensation for other items, such as pain and suffering.

 No pay, no play law: Besides having your car's license plates removed, vehicle impounded, and being fined for driving without automobile insurance, Louisiana also limits your ability to sue if you were driving uninsured and in a car accident.
 The state's no pay no play law prohibits uninsured motorists from collecting for the first $15,000 in bodily injuries and first $25,000 in property damage, regardless of who was at fault in the accident.